BlueWolfNinja/wazuh-resources/bwn-venv/README.md

 Research how to add Python3 virtual environment support for your specific Linux distro and version.
 Do what is necessary to add it, and then repeat step 2.

 ### 4. When installing a new BWN Python script, ensure its dependencies are met and up-to-date.
-#### Search in the top of the script for a list of dependencies under "# Dependencies to add to /venv/bwn/requirements.txt", and add/replace lines in that file as needed.
+#### Search in the top of the script for a list of dependencies under "# This script requires at least the following lines to be present in /venv/bwn/requirements.txt:", and add/replace lines in that file as needed.
 For example, you might need to add:
 ``` bash
 jq>=1.0,<2.0
 opensearch-py>=2.0.0,<3.0.0